32Pollution – Compliance with Canadian Regulations

 Any discharge, or the danger of a discharge, of any pollutant must be reported by the quickest means available and in the manner prescribed in the Guidelines for Reporting Incidents Involving Dangerous Goods, Harmful Substances and/or Marine Pollutants (TP 9834) or International Maritime Organization Resolution A.851(20) as amended.
 If a vessel has been unable to obtain compliant fuel for North American Emission Control Area, it must report to in accordance with procedures set out the Ship Safety Bulletin 04/2013, Reporting when compliant fuel is unavailable.

-Masters of oil tankers should note that applicable tankers must carry either a Canadian Oil Pollution Prevention Certificate or an International Oil Pollution Prevention Certificate as prescribed by the Regulations and a Certificate of Insurance or Other Financial Responsibility issued in accordance with the provisions of the International Convention of Civil Liability for Oil Pollution Damage, 1992.
+Masters of oil tankers should note that applicable tankers must carry either a Polar Ship Certificate or an International Oil Pollution Prevention Certificate as prescribed by the Regulations and a Certificate of Insurance or Other Financial Responsibility issued in accordance with the provisions of the International Convention of Civil Liability for Oil Pollution Damage, 1992.

 Transport Canada is the lead agency responsible for Canada's Marine Oil Spill Preparedness and Response Regime.
 The regime was established in 1995 to enable industry to respond to its own oil spills of up to 10,000 tonnes within the prescribed time standards and operating environments, for Canadian waters south of 60 degrees north latitude.
 The regime is built upon a partnership between government and industry.
 It sets rigorous standards for response organizations and oil handling facilities, and establishes the requirements for national preparedness capacity.
 Please refer to the end of this Notice for Transport Canada contact information.